malinowskip/dgt_parser/README.md

 ---

-Same as above, but skip translation units in which text in any of the specified languages is missing.
+Same as above, but only include the translation units that contain texts in all of the specified languages.

 ```shell
 dgt_parser --require-each-lang -l pl -l en -i ./input_dir sqlite -o db.sqlite